StoglRobotics-forks/ma_demos/kuka/README.md

 1. select program to run (e.g. ros_rsi_101) -> press _Anwählen_
 2. Press the run button and then in the terminal start the rsi:
     TODO

+# Chained JTC
+ For chained controllers the controllers have to be loaded in order they are chained, starting from the last controller in the chain.
+For the activation it's the other way around, starting from the hardware-side.
+Example:
+ Given the chain: `ForwardCommandController--->JointTrajectoryController--->Hardware`:
+ 1. **First** load: ForwardCommandController, **Second** load: JointTrajectoryController.

+    _This is due the fact, that the controller manager calls controllers in the order they have been loaded._
+ 2. **First** activate: JointTrajectoryController, **Second** activate: ForwardCommandController.

+    _This is due the fact, that only after activation of the previous controller in the chain this controllers reference interfaces are exported.
+And they can only be claimed after they have been created._

+ You can have a look at the: `ma_demos/kuka/kuka_bringup/launch/kuka_kr5_chained_jtc.launch.py`.